Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [constr_1302] Restriction of data invalidation (cid:100) Data invalidation is only applicable for one of the following cases applicable on the receiving side:

-#@SECTION: 1.
-VariableDataPrototypes typed by either an ApplicationPrimitive
-DataType or an ImplementationDataType of category VALUE or TYPE_REFERENCE that boils down to category VALUE that have deﬁned an invalidValue.
+ 1. VariableDataPrototypes typed by either an ApplicationPrimitive DataType or an ImplementationDataType of category VALUE or TYPE_REFERENCE that boils down to category VALUE that have deﬁned an invalidValue.

-#@SECTION: 2.
-VariableDataPrototypes typed by either an ApplicationComposite
-DataType or an ImplementationDataType of category STRUCTURE, or ARRAY or of category TYPE_REFERENCE that boils down to category STRUC TURE, or ARRAY that have at least one primitive element with an invalidValue.
+ 2. VariableDataPrototypes typed by either an ApplicationComposite DataType or an ImplementationDataType of category STRUCTURE, or ARRAY or of category TYPE_REFERENCE that boils down to category STRUC TURE, or ARRAY that have at least one primitive element with an invalidValue.

-#@SECTION: 3.
-VariableDataPrototypes typed by an ImplementationDataType of cat
-egory UNION or of category TYPE_REFERENCE that boils down to category UNION where all primitive elements deﬁne an invalidValue.
+3. VariableDataPrototypes typed by an ImplementationDataType of cat egory UNION or of category TYPE_REFERENCE that boils down to category UNION where all primitive elements deﬁne an invalidValue.